google/badwolf/docs/bql.md

 ## Dropping an Existing Graph

 Existing graphs can be dropped via the ```DROP``` statement.
 Be *very* *careful* when dropping graphs.
-The operation is assume to be irreversible.
+The operation is assumed to be irreversible.
 Hence, all data contained in the graph with be lost.
 You can drop a graph via:

 ```